You are viewing this site in staging mode. Click in this bar to return to normal site.

 For further information please see West Sussex Local Offer.

 Through monitoring and assessment, a child’s progress is tracked and parents are quickly informed of any concerns through informal meetings and formal reporting.
 Parents of a SEND child on the SEND register are entitled to a meeting with the class teacher termly.
-This will usually be alongside the Inclusion Manager and will be the forum to discuss progress, desired outcomes and next steps for the individual.
+This will usually be alongside the SENCO or SEND teacher and will be the forum to discuss progress, desired outcomes and next steps for the individual child.

 HOW WILL SCHOOL STAFF SUPPORT MY CHILD?